 Orange display light is faint and useless in the dark.

-Performance: One of the best things about this watch is the fact that it's so rugged and durable.
-Made in the U.S. from high-quality resin, it's built with the classic durability that has made the name of G-Shock so well-known in the sport accessory world.
+One of the best things about this watch is the fact that it's so rugged and durable.
+Made in the U.S. from high-quality resin, it's built with the classic durability that has made the name of G-Shock so well-known in the sports accessory world.

 This watch can take one heck of a beating!
 It's shock-resistant, waterproof up to 200M, resistant to magnetism, and comes with a battery that lasts 2 years.
 Yet despite its durable design, it's also a beautiful watch.
 The extra-large face looks stylish and hardcore, and the matte black finish pairs nicely with any casual or formal outfits.
 Given its dual analog/digital function, it's a truly gorgeous piece of hardware!

 The watch is magnetic-resistant, waterproof, and built to last.
-You get World Time, a fully automated calendar up to 2099, auto LED light, a stopwatch accurate to 1/1000th of a second, and a speed indicator.
-Definitely a sports watch you can use for everything!
+You get World Time, a fully automated calendar up to 2099, an auto LED light, a stopwatch accurate to 1/1000th of a second, and a speed indicator.
+Definitely, a sports watch you can use for everything!

 If you are a stylish man, you probably can’t live without a watch.
 And this is for a good reason.

 You may feel inspired by Georges Clooney’s timeless Aqua Terra by Omega, by Leonardo DiCaprio’s impressive Jaeger LeCoultre watch, or Daniel Craig’s unmissable Rolex.
 A man who masters the time is a man who masters his life, in every situation.